ModanwalPriti06/REACT-NOTES/README.md

 4. Optimize List Rendering - Use key Properly in Lists
 5. Optimize React State Management - Use Local State Where Necessary
 6. Optimize CSS & Rendering

+# Implementing Infinite Scrolling in React
+- Using IntersectionObserver (Most use cases)
+- Using onScroll Event (Alternative)
+- Using React Libraries (For Production)